Entanglement based observables for quantum impurities: Model

-As discussed in Ref.~[\onlinecite{ferguson_long-range_2017}], the closed dot-cavity system, i.e., Eq.~\eqref{eq: kondo box model} with $t_{\text{dL}}^{\phantom\dag}, t_{\text{dR}}^{\phantom\dag}, t_\text{B}^{\phantom\dag}{=}0$, forms an ``artificial molecule'' impurity.
-Specifically, as a function of dot and cavity energies (set experimentally by tuning voltage gates), it exhibits a charge stability diagram with regions dominated by Coulomb or exchange blockade, separated by resonance lines where the particle number on the molecule is ill-defined, see Fig.~\ref{fig:model}(c).
-The exchange blockade region involves the formation of a dot-cavity singlet, when sufficiently-large level spacing in the cavity $\delta {\gg}12 \Omega_j^2 /U$ is taken.
+As discussed in Ref.~\cite{ferguson_long-range_2017}, the closed dot-cavity system, i.e., Eq.~\eqref{eq: kondo box model} with $t_{\text{L}}^{\phantom\dag}, t_{\text{R}}^{\phantom\dag}, t_\text{B}^{\phantom\dag}{=}0$, forms an ``artificial molecule'' impurity.
+Specifically, as a function of dot and cavity energies (set experimentally by tuning voltage gates), it exhibits a charge stability diagram with regions dominated by Coulomb or exchange blockade, separated by resonance lines where the particle number on the molecule is not conserved, see Fig.~\ref{fig:model}(c).
+The exchange blockade region involves the formation of a dot-cavity singlet for sufficiently-large level spacing in the cavity $\delta {\gg}12 \Omega_j^2 /U$.